Julianne Sandlin

 About Me

 I grew up in North Carolina and moved around to several other southern states while getting my degrees.
-However, after living my whole life in the southeast, I was really excited to get the chance to move across the country to Portland!
-Living in Oregon has been great!
-My family and I really enjoy getting out and enjoying the natural beauty of the state through camping, hiking, and kayaking (maybe even looking for that random Bigfoot encounter!).
-Plus I don’t miss the bugs, snakes, and humidity of Florida!
+Moving to Oregon was an excellent decision!
+My family and I enjoy getting out in the natural beauty of the state and going camping, hiking, and kayaking (maybe even looking for that elusive Bigfoot encounter!).
+Plus I don’t miss the bugs, snakes, and humidity of the south.

-I also have two cats, Bertie and Max (see them below).
-They are both likely to show up in remote classes!
+I also have two cats, Bertie and Max.
+They both liked showing up in remote classes!

 Max, a cat